juanelenter/SeqPriorizationCATLAS/README.md

   <img src="images/disteq.png" alt="drawing" style="width:600px;"/>
 </p>

-Basically this splits the peak in overlapping subsequences of length $w$, computes the L2 distance between each pair of subsequences, and takes the max of those distances.
+Basically this splits the peak in overlapping subsequences of length w, computes the L2 distance between each pair of subsequences, and takes the max of those distances.

 *Why this distance function?* We want to check if there exists a subsequence which differs significantly.
 Thus, global similarity measures may not always suitable.
 The main drawback of this distance is that the parameter $w$ needs to be tuned.
 The bigger $w$, the longer the motifs that are captured.

+The values chosen for were 8, 13 and 20.

 ### Cell Types